 15% of brands dedicate resources to optimize their site search experience – Econsultancy.

 The session explored some of the tradeoffs between engineering and data science, as well as Solr querying/indexing strategies (sidecar indexes, payloads) to effectively deploy a model that is both production-grade and accurate.
 Here’s the video:

 So that’s a brief overview of LTR in the abstract and then where to see it action with a real world case study and a practical demo of implementing it yourself.
-Here’s even more reading to make sure you show up in Montreal ready to get the most out these sessions:
+Here’s even more reading to make sure you get the most out this field.